EliteLoser/CrypTaxCalc/README.md

 As of January 13, 2024, it works against unaltered, downloaded CSV reports from Coinbase.com.

 It supports the following sort orders for calculations (you can choose freely in some countries, such as Norway, which sort order to use): FIFO, LIFO, HPFO and LPFO.
 First in, first out.
 Last in, first out.
 Highest price first out.
 Lowest price first out.
-I am not 100 % confident about the LIFO and LPFO sort orders.

 HPFO is presumably the financially wiser option for most.